 Miami-Cass REMC is a member-owned electric cooperative headquartered in Peru, Indiana.
 As a cooperative, Miami-Cass REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Electric Consumer, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Electric Consumer is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

 Counted seven board members present.
 Miami-Cass REMC attorney Jeremy Fetty also attended.
-Earl Ridlen from London Witte Group presented audit findings.
 WVPA board report was given by Jim Savage.
 Monthly legal report was given by Fetty.
 Rob Schwartz presented the monthly CEO report.
 Minutes from the previous board meeting were approved.
-May monthly operating, member services and safety reports were reviewed and approved.
+October monthly operating, member services and safety reports were reviewed and approved.
 Financial… Continue reading.

 The Miami County Distinguished Young Women scholarship program is one of the recent recipients of an Operation Round Up grant.
 The program, formally known as the Junior Miss program, just completed its 49th year in Miami County.
 The oldest and largest scholarship program for high school girls, it provided almost $1.5 billion to program participants… Continue reading.

 When planning to build a new home, avoid the pitfalls of drafty rooms, poor air circulation and high electric bills.
 Build a Touchstone Energy® Home to live comfortably — while receiving incentives for a new home guaranteed to save you money.
 The Touchstone Energy Home program, which is available through your local electric cooperative, guides… Continue reading.